-Former U.S. National Team member and two-time Olympian Caroline Nichols returns for her third season as assistant field hockey coach at Columbia.
+Former U.S. National Team member and two-time Olympian Caroline Nichols first joined the field hockey program as an Assitant Coach in August 2012.
 Nichols is responsibilities including working with the Lions’ backfield, recruiting and organization of practice.

 Nichols was a member of the 2008 Beijing Olympics team, the 2008 Olympic Qualifier team and the 2010 World Cup Qualifier Team.
 She earned a gold medal at the 2011 Pan American Games when the U.S. defeated top-ranked Argentina in the Championship game.
 In 2006, she was named to the USA World Cup Training Squad and was a member of the Netherlands Tour team in 2007.

 She competed with the 2012 London Olympics team in June 2012 and was re-selected for the National Squad in June of 2013.

 Nichols, who an assistant coach at Iowa in 2010, has worked with the USA Field Hockey Futures program since 2008.
 She has been a certified site director and head coach since 2008 and the Regional Coaching Director for San Diego, Calif., since 2009.

 Nichols had an outstanding collegiate playing career at Old Dominion as a four-year letterwinner from 2003-06.
 She was a national all-academic team selection and an all-conference honoree from 2004-06.
 As a junior, she was named a NFHCA second team All-South Region selection and was named to the Colonial Athletic Association (CAA) all-tournament team.
 In 2006, Nichols was recognized as a NFHCA first team All-American and an NFHCA first team All-South Region honoree.
 Additionally, she was named the 2006 CAA Player of the Year and CAA Defender of the Year, marking the first time in CAA history someone swept both honors in the same season.